 Our Ontario family lawyers at Feldstein Family Law Group P.C. can provide advice, drafting services, preparation, or the complete handling of your Offers and every aspect of your divorce or separation.
 Our services are provided based on your goals, needs, and budgetary concerns.

 Contact our firm today by calling (905) 581-7222.
-We offer a free initial consultation to discuss your case.
+We offer a free initial in-office consultation to discuss your case.